-The YMCA of the Triangle's African American Hispanic LatinX Leadership Resource Network (AAHLLRN) invites you to join us as we recognize the significance of black history, to connect as a staff community and to learn about ways we can make our organization stronger through diversity and equity.
+The YMCA of the Triangle's African American Employee Resource Group (AAERG) invites you to join us as we recognize the significance of black history, to connect as a staff community and to learn about ways we can make our organization stronger through diversity and equity.

 Youth & Family Resources

 Rosa Parks Bus Maze

 We Wear Black

 On the fourth Friday of February, YMCAs across the country commit to being an anti-racist, multicultural organization and honor Black History Month in a show of solidarity by wearing black.

 In 2024, We Wear Black will take place on February 23.
 Created by the African American Resource Network in 2020, this is a great opportunity to get both your staff and members involved in the diversity, equity and inclusion work within your Y.

 Sign up to be part of a Y-USA virtual event on Feb.
 23 at 2 p.m.

 Support Black-Owned Businesses

 - Book Ideas for Children featuring authors from the 2021 African American Cultural Celebration